eonil/ClangWrapper.Swift/README.md

 -	This framework is using Clang's C API that is intended to be stable.
 	Linking to Xcode bonary should be fine.

--	This framework does not fully cover C API (yet).
+-	This framework does not fully cover C API (yet? well...).

+-	Compiler assumes some missing types to `int` silently, and I know no good way to determine this is missing or not.
+Anyway, `TranslationUnit` provides `diagnostics`, so always check it for any issues before you proceed.